 Wellbeing can be defined as a combination of both physical and mental health; the mind and body are intrinsically linked, and the way that we think can affect the way that we feel and behave.
 The same is true in reverse.

-In todays fast moving, uncertain society, where personal demands are high, we are expected to juggle life.
-Obviously there are highs and lows, whilst the highs are great the lows can be very stressful, if the situation is perceived too much for the mind to manage, then we have a physiological adaptation as our body responds to stress.
+In today’s fast-moving, uncertain society, where personal demands are high, we are expected to juggle life.
+Obviously there are highs and lows, but whilst the highs are great the lows can be very stressful, and if the situation is perceived too much for the mind to manage, then we have a physiological adaptation as our body responds to stress.

-Our body cant cope with high levels of cortisol and adrenaline for very long, before it starts to have a detrimental affect on our health.
-Historically as soon as the danger had pasted the stress hormones reduced until the body became physically normal.
+Our body can’t cope with high levels of cortisol and adrenaline for very long before it starts to have a detrimental affect on our health.
+Historically, as soon as the danger had passed, the stress hormones reduced until the body became physically normal.

 - Death of a loved one